countable-web/open-source-corporation/peopleops/MEETINGS.rst

 -  When meeting with external stakeholders, book 50 minutes meetings generally (or 25) so there are 5 mintues for the team to discuss how the meeting could have been better.
+-  When meeting online, like in whereby, list the specific room link in the meeting invite.

 Clarity of Purpose at Meetings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~